-Nurse Spotlight: Preparing for a Deposition
+Nurse Practitioner Spotlight: Preparing for a Deposition

-Nurses Service Organization (NSO), in collaboration with CNA, has published our 4th Edition of the NSO/CNA Nurse Liability Claim Report.
-It includes statistical data and case scenarios from CNA claim files, as well as risk management recommendations designed to help nurses reduce their malpractice exposures and improve patient safety.
+Nurses Service Organization (NSO), in collaboration with CNA, has published our 5th Edition of the NSO/CNA Nurse Practitioner Liability Exposure Claim Report.
+It includes statistical data and case scenarios from CNA claim files, as well as risk management recommendations designed to help nurse practitioners (NPs) reduce their malpractice exposures and improve patient safety.

-You may access the complete report, and additional Risk Control Spotlights, at: www.nso.com/nurseclaimreport.
+You may access the complete report, and additional Risk Control Spotlights, at: www.nso.com/NPclaimreport.

-This Nurse Spotlight focuses on our analysis and risk management recommendations regarding one of the most significant topics in the report: Preparing for a deposition.
+This Nurse Practitioner Spotlight focuses on the analysis and risk recommendations regarding one of the most significant topics in the report and for nursing professionals: Preparing for a deposition.

-Nurses may be subpoenaed to provide a deposition or court testimony in matters where they are not a defendant, but are or were involved in the treatment and care of a patient who is involved in legal action.
-Being deposed in a professional liability lawsuit or licensing board investigation is potentially one of the most stressful events a nurse may encounter.
+Nurse Practitioners (NPs) may be subpoenaed to provide a deposition or court testimony in matters where they are not a defendant, but are or were involved in the treatment and care of a patient who is involved in legal action.
+Being deposed in a professional liability lawsuit or licensing board investigation is potentially one of the most stressful events NPs may encounter.
 Depending upon the facts and information revealed, deposition testimony can directly influence the outcome of a case.
 This spotlight provides an overview of the legal process relating to depositions and imparts helpful tips on how to prepare for and provide deposition testimony.
 We examine the objectives of the pre-deposition meeting with your attorney, what a witness can expect during deposition questioning, and essential suggestions for conveying confident responses.

-The 4th Edition of the NSO/CNA Nurse Liability Claim Report observed that deposition assistance-only requests reflected an average cost of \$2,467.
-The average total expense represents the claim expenses, including attorney fees and other administrative costs.
+The 5th Edition of the NSO/CNA Nurse Practitioner Professional Liability Exposure Claim Report observed that 382 nurse practitioners requested assistance with depositions during the report period.
+The total expense represents the claim expenses, including attorney fees and other administrative costs.